JonyEpsilon/gorilla-repl.org/index.md

 Contributions, in the form of comments, criticism, bug reports, or code are all very welcome :-) If you've got an idea for a big change drop me an email so we can coordinate work.

-In order of first commit, contributors to date are:
+In order of first commit, code contributors to date are:

 - @JonyEpsilon
 - @maio